fivetran/dbt_google_ads/DECISIONLOG.md

 This is a reason why we have broken out the ad reporting packages into separate hierarchical end models (Ad, Ad Group, Campaign, and more).
 Because if we only used ad-level reports, we could be missing data.

 ## Inclusion of Search Term Keyword Qualifiers
-In the the `google_ads__search_term_report` model, some keywords may be prepended with plus signs (`+`) or may be wrapped in 2 single quotes (`''keyword''`).
+In the `google_ads__search_term_report` model, some keywords may be prepended with plus signs (`+`) or may be wrapped in 2 single quotes (`''keyword''`).
 The former is a legacy of Broad Match Modifier (BMM), which was [deprecated](https://support.google.com/google-ads/answer/10286719?hl=en) and merged into Phrase Match in July 2021 by Google.
 The latter likely indicates a phrase match for the keyword, though it may not match the `search_term_match_type` value for the record.

 We have opted to leave these qualifiers in the `keyword_text` values, rather than strip them out.
 Please reach out and create an [issue](https://github.com/fivetran/dbt_google_ads/issues) if you would like cleaned `keyword_text` values for standardization.